Last updated on August 4, 2026

 • Focused on commercial insurance; agencies that only sell standard personal lines may find the platform deeper than they need.

-Duck Creek Technologies mobile AI platform
+Duck Creek Technologies — mobile field tools for producers

 Attribute Detail